harshitvijaygupta/hvgfurnix/README.md

 # FurniX
-This is a imaginary furniture brand landing site and I made this for my ISTE BITS Spider 2.0 web-dev contest.
+This is a furniture brand landing site designed using HTML, CSS, JS.

 Below you can see the preview of the page